RK Euro Swords Triple Sword Testing and Review

 Model 8 - The Viking Sword

-Of the three RK Euro swords, this was probably my least favorite in terms of the hilt - which Lancelot described as "like lego" but was forgiven for the wide, sharp Viking style blade.
+Of the three RK Euro swords, this was probably my least favorite in terms of the hilt - which Lancelot described as "looks like it's lego" but was forgiven for the wide, sharp Viking style blade (though it's still more like a later period medieval arming sword than a genuine replica of historical Viking Sword).

 Weighing 2lbs 9.5 oz it is on the heavier side for a Viking sword but sweeps through targets with surprising grace and speed, quite possibly counterbalanced by the overly chunky vaguely Viking style pommel.

-My main criticism of this sword is that the hilt is much roomier than a real Viking sword was - however this was done on purpose as many people find the smaller grip painful to wield as it requires a specialist grip that most casual sword collectors are probably not aware of.
+My main criticism of this sword is that the hilt is much roomier than a real Viking sword was - however this was done on purpose as many people find the smaller grip painful to wield as it requires a specialist grip that most casual sword collectors are probably not aware of, but it makes it look a bit roomy and is not at all authentic.

-Overall, my initial impressions of this sword was an excellent blade with overly clunky looking hilt furniture.
+Overall, my initial impressions of this sword was an excellent blade with overly clunky looking, clumsy hilt furniture.

 Model 9 - The Arming Sword